Online Engineering Programs Home

 Consisting of 128 credits, the curriculum includes coursework in fluid mechanics; structural mechanics; transportation engineering; steel design; hydraulic engineering; foundation engineering; introduction to civil engineering; and environmental engineering.

-Graduates of the program will be able to apply knowledge of science, engineering, and mathematics to the field of civil engineering, conduct experiments for proving or disproving engineering designs or theories, develop critical thinking skills and, gain expertise with computer software.
+Graduates of the program will be able to apply knowledge of science, engineering, and mathematics to the field of civil engineering, conduct experiments for proving or disproving engineering designs or theories, develop critical thinking skills, and gain expertise with computer software.

 They will be able to explore job opportunities in areas such as construction management, geotechnical engineering, water resources engineering, structural engineering, transportation engineering, and environmental regulation.